serenorg/serendb/docs/core_changes.md

  src/backend/utils/adt/dbsize.c                              |   61 +-
 ```

 In PostgreSQL, the rel and db-size functions scan the data directory directly.
-That won't work in Neon.
+That won't work in SerenDB.

 ### How to get rid of the patch